chang-ph/coinfer-sdk/julia/sdk/docs/AuthorizationApi.md

 Get Auth0 login configuration

 Returns the configurations need by the frontend to implement Auth0 login.
 By using an API to provide this information, we avoid hardcoding them in the frontend code.
-This API doen't need authorization as it is usually called before login.
+This API doesn't need authorization as it is usually called before login.

 ### Required Parameters
 This endpoint does not need any parameter.